 And here you can see another website (mine) where I can happily boast about setting up my redirect nicely with only one redirection rule.
 You can see that there are duplicate redirects happening in the “www” version of the domain.

-Redirect rule can be fixed quickly and easily using WordPress plugins at first.
+The redirect rule can be fixed quickly and easily using WordPress plugins at first.
 If those are not going well for you, try your hosting provider.
 Either way, redirects are important elements to provide link juice to new, updated pages for better UX, speed optimization, and SEO.